deaquinoarthur/my-hero/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser.

-You can start editing the page by modifying `pages/index.js`.
+Start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-## Commands
+## Commands:

 - `dev`: runs your application on `localhost:3000`
 - `build`: creates the production build version